crlimacastro/Message-In-A-Bottle/documentation.md

 * /pool-delete - Responds Method Not Allowed when using any other method than DELETE for this endpoint.

 * /pool-clear - Responds Method Not Allowed when using any other method than DELETE for this endpoint.

+* /msg-forget - Responds Method Not Allowed wheni using any other method than DELETE for this endpoint.

+* /msg-forget-all - Responds Method Not Allowed wheni using any other method than DELETE for this endpoint.

 [Back to Top](#top)